TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/develop_dmr5_applications.md

 \attention It is recommended to use the TIFS version provided with the release for ensuring compatibility between TIFS and device manager.
 Using the TIFS from different @VAR_SDK_NAME release is not recommended and may cause TIFS/ DM functionality to break.

-\attention **DM R5 Logging Behavior**: By default, DM R5 application logs (from Sciserver, Sciclient Direct, and IPC) will only appear on **WKUP UART**.
-See \ref DM_R5_LOGGING_CHANGE for details on the default configuration and how to modify trace settings.

 ## Introduction

 \attention DeepSleep low power mode (LPM) is not supported if the DM R5 is used for a general purpose application.
 This is because when the SoC goes to any LPM, the context of peripherals used by DM R5 will be lost.
 To use DM R5 for a general purpose application, disable LPM support.
 Refer \ref DISABLE_LPM to know how to disable LPM.